Skyscanner/backpack-react-native/packages/react-native-bpk-component-rating/README.md

 #### Importing the bridge package

-After you have installed the lib, import the `BpkRatingPackage()` in your react application:
+After you have installed the lib, import the `BpkRatingPackage()` in your React application:

 ```java
 import net.skyscanner.backpack.reactnative.rating.BpkRatingPackage